Cover of Demon Copperhead: a Novel

 • U-Haul

-Assistant coach; lures Demon to the office, vents resentment, and issues a veiled warning about his place in the family.
+Assistant coach; isolates Demon in the office, vents resentment, and issues a veiled warning.

 • Mr. Armstrong

-Mr. Armstrong’s wife; art teacher who evaluates Demon’s drawings and becomes his Gifted mentor with new materials.
+Art teacher; impressed by Demon’s drawings and becomes his Gifted art mentor with better materials.

 • Mr. Briggs